Be Wary of Survey Scams

 “The scam may feature a thematic lure – such as the Christmas Cadbury one, or the supposed ’40th anniversary’ of wholesaler Costco which was used in a June 2022 campaign in South America.”
 These scams can cause varying degrees of damage.
 Many are focused on collecting information, and others attempt to trick the user into installing malware or transferring money.
 Muncaster offers the following recommendations to help users avoid falling for these scams.

 - Look out for any offers that seem too good to be true.
-It could be a large cash prize for just a few minutes work, or an expensive gift.
+It could be a large cash prize for just a few minutes of work or an expensive gift.

 - Watch out for typos or poor grammar – it could be a sign that things aren’t quite right.